RaviTambade/linux/basiccommands.md

+#  Regular Linux Commands used
+The commands listed below are some of the most useful and most frequently used Linux commands.

 1. ls - The most frequently used command in Linux to list directories
 1. pwd - Print working directory command in Linux